georgialyu05/morphing-jujutsucharacters-demo/README.md

-# Morphing Effect with Canvas2d
+# Morphing Effect for Jujutsu kaisen characters

 Demo of the morphing effect as seen on [Dream Machine](https://lumalabs.ai/dream-machine) by Luma Labs.